Unipotent character sheaves and strata of a reductive group

 \head Introduction\endhead \subhead 0.1\endsubhead Let $H$ be a reductive connected group over $\CC$.
 Let $Pr=\{2,3,5,\do\}$ be the set of prime numbers; let $\ov{Pr}=Pr\cup\{0\}$.
 For $r\in Pr$ let $\kk_r$ be an algebraic closure of a finite field with $r$ elements and let $H_r$ be a reductive connected group over $\kk_r$ of the same type as $H$ and with the same Weyl group $W$ (with set of simple reflections $\{s_i;i\in I\}$).
 We set $\kk_0=\CC,H_0=H$.
 Let $K_r=\CC$ (if $r=0$) and $K_r=\bbq$ where $l\in Pr-\{r\}$ (if $r\in Pr$).
 For $r\in\ov{Pr}$ let $CS(H_r)$ be the (finite) set of isomorphism classes of unipotent character sheaves on $H_r$.
 These are certain simple perverse $K_r$-sheaves on $H_r$, see \cite{L85}.
+It is known that $CS(H_r)$ is independent of $r$ in a canonical way.
 Let $Str(H_r)$ be the (finite) set of strata of $H_r$, see \cite{L15}; these are certain subsets of $H_r$ (unions of conjugacy classes of fixed dimension) which form a partition of $H_r$.
 (These subsets are locally closed in $H_r$, see \cite{C20}.)

 In this paper we shall define for any $r\in\ov{Pr}$ a surjective map